lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 The application menu allows you to browse and search through available programs; a keyboard shortcut is conveniently available for this.
 The desktop switcher allows you to switch to another virtual desktop, allowing you to keep your workspace organized.
 The quick launch bar allows you to conveniently launch your file explorer (PCManFM) and web browser (Firefox).
 To add a program to quick launch open the menu and find it there and drag it down onto the panel.

-The application menu allows you to browse and search through available programs; a keyboard shortcut is conveniently available for this.
-The desktop switcher allows you to switch to another virtual desktop, allowing you to keep your workspace organized.
-The quick launch bar allows you to conveniently launch your file explorer (PCManFM) and web browser (Firefox).

 .. image:: menu_search.png

 The taskbar lists the windows you currently have open.
 To bring one of these windows to focus simply left click the windows on the task bar.
 If you have multiple of the same window left clicking will open the group, allowing you to select between the different windows.
 If you want to close a group of multiple windows you can right click the group and click close all.